 The risk of infection

 The primary concern in an open fracture is the risk of infection.
 This type of injury requires surgery in order to limit or eliminate this danger.
 Not only could you suffer from an “ordinary” infection, but the infection could get into your bone, which presents a host of problems.
-You should know that this type of injury can present a risk to your life – primary due to infection.
+You should know that this type of injury can present a risk to your life – primarily due to infection.
 Once medical personnel stabilize you as much as possible, you will go into surgery.

 During the operation, the surgeon will clean out the wound, called debridement.
 The surgeon has the sometimes-painstaking job of removing as much debris from the wound as possible.
 Thereafter, the area is flushed in order to help make sure that the wound is clear of bacteria and any remnants of debris.
 Only after this process is complete will the attention turn to stabilizing the bone, which could require both internal and external methods depending on the severity.